 Early diagnosis and treatment are vital, and the combination of approaches will depend on the type of lymphoma a person has.
 In this article, learn more about lymphoma rashes.

 The most common sign of MF is a rash consisting of one or more scaly, inflamed patches of skin.
-These patches are generally itchy, and they are easiest to recognize in a bathing suit distribution, commonly appearing on the buttocks and thighs.
+These patches are generally itchy, and they are

 Some people with MF experience no other symptoms, at first, beyond the rash.

-Symptoms of spreading or progression can include:
+Other symptoms of lymphoma spreading or progression can include:

 - a fever